verifa/website/src/posts/how-to-scale-kubernetes-with-any-metric-using-keda.md

 KEDA is an incubating CNCF project which was accepted to CNCF on March 12, 2020.
 Read more about them [here](https://www.cncf.io/projects/keda/).

 In this blog post, we will explore how to scale a sample application such as Elastic Stack based on metrics other than CPU, memory, or storage usage while maintaining its functionality and performance.
+The elastic stack recommends using Elastic Cloud Kubernetes (ECK) for kubernetes deployments which uses [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) which cannot use KEDA for auto scaling.

 ### Architecture